 - extensive pre-trial motion practice, ranging from discovery issues to dispositive motions, including briefing and oral argument;

 - negotiating favorable settlements and attending mediation.

-Erica has a specific focus on efficient management of pre-trial discovery and early case resolution.
+Erica focuses on efficient management of pre-trial discovery and early case resolution.
 She has briefed successful motions for summary judgment for a natural-gas odorant manufacturer in two wrongful death cases, and briefed summary judgment motions that led to the voluntary dismissal of two separate matters against a medical device manufacturer.

-Erica is actively involved in orientation activities at the firm and serves on the firm’s Social Committee.
-She is also committed to mentoring junior associates, summer interns and first year law school students at the University of Kansas School of Law.
-Erica is likewise active in the community and is involved with coaching youth basketball and supporting community arts and other local charitable organizations.
+Erica is actively involved in orientation activities at the firm and serves on the Social Committee.
+She also mentors junior associates, summer interns and first-year law school students at the University of Kansas School of Law.
+Erica is likewise active in the community, coaching youth basketball and supporting community arts and charitable organizations.

 Erica A. Schroeder, Sounds of Prejudice: Background Music During Victim Impact Statements, 58 U. Kan.
 L. Rev. 473 (2010).